livingdocsIO/documentation/content/reference/project-config/settings.md

     }
   },

-  // Desk-Net Platform Integration (legacy)
+  // Kordiam Platform Integration (legacy)
-  // For the new Desk-Net Global Integration see `settings.integrations.desknet`
+  // For the new Kordiam Global Integration see `settings.integrations.kordiam`
-  // For further details see the "Desk-Net Platform Integration" guide
+  // For further details see the "Kordiam Platform Integration" guide
-  desknet: {
+  kordiam: {
     enabled: true,
     credentials: {
-      clientId: 'my-desknet-client-id',
+      clientId: 'my-kordiam-client-id',
       clientSecret: {
         $secretRef: {
-          name: 'my-desknet-secret-ref'
+          name: 'my-kordiam-secret-ref'
         }
       }
     },